AlexandraKrause/AlexandraKrause/README.md

 ## 👋 Hi there,   🚜 🚜 🚜 🚜
-####    ✨ I am always learning more about R, Shiny, HTML, CSS, Python, statistics and everything related
+####    ✨ I am always learning more about R, Shiny, HTML, CSS, Python, Javascript, statistics and everything related

-####    🔭 I was working on nutrition in Vietnam.
+####    🔭 I was working on nutrition intervention forecasting
-####    🌱 I was writing my master thesis about factors influencing rural farm women’s empowerment in agricultural development
+####    🌱 I was writing my master's thesis about factors influencing rural farm women’s empowerment in agricultural development, developing a shiny app
-####    😄 I was working in the gender group within the decision analysis course, researching about retirement of women in agriculture
+####    😄 I was working in the gender group within the decision analysis course, researching the retirement of women in agriculture
-####    🚜 I am interested in gender differences in agriculture ####